Bringing Christian values to life with The Big Lunch

 Celebrating World Refugee Week during The Month of Community

-City Church is organising its third Big Lunch event on Sunday 19 June 2022, to coincide with World Refugee Week and be part of the Month of Community.
-They are working with the local Romanian, Ethiopian, Brazilian and Eritrean communities and The Belfast Friendship Club to organise an International Food Festival - to celebrate Belfast’s diversity and welcome newcomers to the area.
+City Church Belfast organised its third Big Lunch event on Sunday 19 June 2022, to coincide with World Refugee Week and be part of the Month of Community.
+Working with the local Romanian, Ethiopian, Brazilian and Eritrean communities and The Belfast Friendship Club, the team helped to organise an International Food Festival – to celebrate Belfast’s diversity and welcome newcomers to the area.

 The Belfast Friendship Club (BFC) is a weekly heartbeat in the city, that has been welcoming newcomers and locals alike, into its warm and thriving environment since 2009.

-Their simple agenda is to host a safe, inclusive and impartial space so that everyone can relax, be themselves and form meaningful connections with one another - irrespective of all the usual barriers that separate people.
-BFC helped to organise The Big Lunch 2017, as part of the Great Get Together, and is excited about this years' event, as coordinator Stephanie Mitchell explains:
+Their simple agenda is to host a safe, inclusive and impartial space so that everyone can relax, be themselves and form meaningful connections with one another – irrespective of all the usual barriers that separate people.
+BFC helped to organise a Big Lunch in 2017, as part of the Great Get Together, as coordinator Stephanie Mitchell explains:

-“The aim of the event was to bring together our diverse communities and celebrate what we have in common.
+“The aim of the event in 2017 was to bring together our diverse communities and celebrate what we have in common.
 We served international food platters and 350 people came along.
-It was a joyous day of togetherness and we’re looking forward to another fantastic event this year”.
+It was a joyous day of togetherness.”

-The church has been granted its road closure by Belfast City Council – one of the many Platinum Councils supporting The Big Lunch with free closures for street parties this year.
-The event will once again take place in the street to the side of the church, with trestle tables down the middle and communities encouraged to bring a traditional cultural dish of their choice.
+City Church Belfast has been granted its road closure by Belfast City Council – one of the many Platinum Councils supporting The Big Jubilee Lunch with free closures for street parties in 2022.
+The event once again took place in the street to the side of the church, with trestle tables down the middle and communities encouraged to bring a traditional cultural dish of their choice.

 Strengthening community spirit, post-pandemic

-The local community has, like many, been greatly affected the Covid-19 Pandemic, making this years’ Big Lunch all the more needed.
+The local community has, like many, been greatly affected by the Covid-19 pandemic, making the 2022 Big Lunch all the more needed.
 Church Co-Leader Joan Vaughan said: